Teenlife

 7. Find a study group.

-Sometimes it is best to study alone so that you can concentrate specifically on what you need to review.
+Sometimes, it is best to study alone to concentrate on what you need to review.
 At other times, studying with a group can help you focus.
-It can also provide you with different explanations about how to do a problem or what a poem means, or it can simply provide moral support.
-The key is to find a group that is serious about doing well on the test, and whose personalities mesh well with your own.
+It can also provide different explanations about how to solve a problem or what a poem means, or it can simply provide moral support.
+The key is to find a group serious about doing well on the test and whose personalities mesh well with your own.

-The best way to increase your efficiency and to up your study game is to be an active learner.
+The best way to increase your efficiency and to up your study game?
+Be an active learner.
 By making a plan, introducing novelty into your study sessions, and finding a way to relate what you are learning to what you already know, you can increase the efficiency and effectiveness of your study sessions.

 Sign up for Free Tips and Guides direct to Your Inbox